You are here

 I’m a freelancer.
 Do I need to incorporate?

 Legally, the answer is no. In fact, over 70 percent of U.S. businesses are owned by sole proprietors and operate successfully without incorporating.
 However if you need liability protection to protect personal assets if a client sues you, potential tax savings (at a price), or a loan to grow your business in the future, then incorporation might benefit you.
-This blog also explains a little more about why you may wish to incorporate: Should You Incorporate your Freelance or Consulting Business?

 Which state should I incorporate in?